gourlaysama/thumbs/README.md

 ## Building from source

-thumbs is written in Rust, so you need a [Rust install] to build it. girouette compiles with Rust 1.52 or newer.
+thumbs is written in Rust, so you need a [Rust install] to build it. thumbs compiles with Rust 1.52 or newer.

 ```sh